 Better still, go to your local music store and try out every kind of uke you can get your hands on.

-At the end of the day, in my opinion, the best ukulele for beginners will cost around $100-200 and often be a concert size.
+At the end of the day, in my opinion, the best ukulele for a beginner will cost around $100-200 and is often a concert size.
 My reasons:

-Spending at least $100 will get you a quality instrument, while staying under $200 will minimize your losses if you decide that ukulele just isn’t for you.
-It also allows you some growing room until it’s time to buy your next uke.
-You’ll know better what you want when it comes time to purchase a new instrument.
+- Spending at least $100 will get you a quality instrument, while staying under $200 will minimize your losses if you decide that ukulele just isn’t for you

-A concert is the middle of the road as far as ukulele sizes go.
+- A concert is the middle of the road as far as ukulele sizes go.
 Not too big, not too small.
-Maybe not “just right,” but it will certainly split the difference in sound and playability to give you a good idea what to expect from each
+Maybe not “just right,” but it will give you a reference point if you decide to try a different size

-This is, of course, not a hard and fast rule and you should get any ukulele that is going to get you excited about learning to play.
+This is, of course, not a hard and fast rule and you should get any ukulele that is going to make you excited about learning to play.

 How to hold it